 Having A Harness Is For More Than Just Walks

 The main purpose of having a harness is so you can take your cat on walks.
 But, there are lots of other occasions where having a harness can be handy.
+It is a great alternative to cat carriers.
 If you need to get out of the house fast and need to take your cat, then throwing the harness on your cat is a lot better than having them run free.
 Or if you are going on a trip, and don’t want to have to put them in a carrier every time you have to go from point a to point b.
 A harness can even be used for trips to the Vet.
+If you have other cats, and are curious if they can be walked, check out this post about breeds that like going on walks.

 How to calm your cat down when walking?